junnushon/slack-cli/readme.md

 Before running the CLI, you need to configure it:

-Create slack.config.json with your Slack credentials and channel information.
+Create slack.config.json with your Slack credentials and channel information. slack.emoji.json is used to display emoji in messages.
-The slack.emoji.json file will be downloaded from the specified GitHub URL on the first run.
-Example slack.config.json
+Both files must always be in the same folder as the binary file.
 ```json

 {